This post may contain affiliate links. Please read our disclosure policy.

 Make the Stir Fry:

-• Add the chicken and any of it's juices back into the skillet with the broccoli and sauce.
-Simmer, stirring, until the sauce is thick and coats the chicken evenly, about 2 to 4 more minutes.
+• Add the chicken back to the skillet and pour in the sauce.
+Cook, simmering and stirring occasionally, until the sauce thickens and coats the chicken, about 3 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.